Zalatis/freebitco.in-Roll-Bot/README.md

 # freebitco.in Roll Bot
  freebitco.in Roll Bot anti-captcha.com

-Consider making a donation here to help inprove the bot https://zalati.fr/dons
+Consider making a donation here to help improve the bot https://zalati.fr/dons